large-scale-gxe-methods/GEM/README.md

         Default: 0.0000001

 --delim
      Delimiter separating values in the phenotype file.
+Tab delimiter should be represented as \t and space delimiter as \0.
         Default: , (comma-separated)

 --missing-value
      Indicates how missing values in the phenotype file are stored.
         Default: NA

+--center
+     0 for no centering to be done and 1 to center ALL exposures and covariates.
+        Default: 1

+--scale
+     0 for no scaling to be done and 1 to scale ALL exposures and covariates by the standard deviation.
+        Default: 0

 Filtering Options: